-We empower Educators, Leaders and People with skills and knowledge to foster trust and truth in their relationships with students, colleagues, parents and self to heal, connect and diminish inequities, to create communities where trauma and adverse childhood experiences are the exceptions, not the rule.
+We empower Educators, Leaders and People with skills and knowledge to foster trust and truth in their relationships with students, colleagues, parents and self to heal, connect and diminish inequities, to create communities where trauma and adverse childhood experiences become the exception, not the rule.

 In 2011, Susan Jones had the vision to better education systems most often presented by challenging behavior from students.
-Little did she know within only a few years she would be training organizations, police, juvenile justice, district attorneys and schools, districts and county office of educations and many, many more.
+Little did she know within only a few years she would be training organizations, police, juvenile justice, district attorneys, schools, districts and county office of educations and many, many more.